Parth576/sift-image-crop-association/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+All the ML code (independent of the website) is in the ML folder.
+It also contains the JSON file that contains all the crop associations for given dataset.

+You can find the dataset here - https://drive.google.com/open?id=10dssv1syyIb0YO2WqsLs3IV1WpvRYsIm

 ### Prerequisites and Installing

 A python 3.6 environment is recommended to run this project.
 Requirements can be installed using the command